Oberammergau Passion Play 2020

 Fr.
 Thomas J. Reese is senior analyst for the National Catholic Reporter writing a popular weekly column.
 Previously he was the editor- in-chief of America magazine and a senior fellow at the Woodstock Theological Center.
 In 2014 Father Reese was appointed by President Obama to the U.S. Commission on International Religious Freedom, an independent, bipartisan,

 federal government commission.
 In October 2015 he will be attending the Bishops Synod on the Family.
 His presentations on the cruise will reflect on Pope Francis’ vision for the family, the Church, and the world.

-You will find the information you need to complete this form on the top right corner of your brochure near the suitcase icon.
+You will find the information you need to complete this form on the cover of your brochure near the suitcase icon.

 Fields marked * are required